IntersectMBO/plutus/language-plutus-core/docs/Builtins.md

 Those two representations are very similar.
 Differences:

-- with unsaturated built-in functions we can write `map (addInteger 1) xs` while with saturated once we have to write `map (\x -> addInteger 1 x) xs`
+- with unsaturated built-in functions we can write `map (addInteger 1) xs` while with saturated once we have to write `map (\x -> addInteger 1 x) xs`.
+But the Plutus Tx compiler can probably do this transformation automatically
 - it seems that it's easier to implement an efficient evaluator with saturated built-in fuctions

 In general, differences are minor, so either of the approaches is fine.
-Currently we have (1), but we're going to change it to (2) at some point.
+Currently we have (2), but we're going to change it to (1) at some point.

 ## Failing built-in functions